hyacinth flowers

 Hyacinths are growing from bulbs and each of them is usually producing two or three stems with blossoms (1).

-These flowers are perfect for growing in a garden as they can survive severe winter conditions and enjoy exposure to lower temperatures in order to blossom properly.
+These delicate cobalt blue flowers are perfect for growing in a garden as they can survive severe winter conditions and enjoy exposure to lower temperatures in order to blossom properly.

 Despite the variations, they definitely need to be planted before snowfall or freezing of the upper layer of the soil.
 This is important for healthy root development and creating stronger and bigger blossoms in the spring

-Bulbs need to be planted on minimum 4 inches depth and a minimum of 3 inches distance from each other, so that the heavy flower stem is stable when it grows.
+These spring blooming bulbs need to be planted on minimum 4 inches deep and a minimum of 3 inches distance from each other, so that the heavy flower stem is stable when it grows.
 Roots are developed soon after planting and after winter period, when the weather becomes warmer, they direct the stored energy into developing leaves and flowers.

-Hyacinths are among the early bloomers, so a well-planned garden can blossom during the entire spring season (e.g. tulips blossom later).
-These flowers are blossoming many years, as every next one the number of stems produced by one bulb increases but each of them is with less florets.
+Hyacinth plants are among the early bloomers, so a well-planned garden can blossom during the entire spring season (e.g. tulips blossom later).
+These hyacinth blooms are blossoming many years, as every next one the number of stems produced by one bulb increases but each of them is with less florets.

 After-blossom Care